-A three-day course for experienced Basic Cruising, Bareboat Cruising and Coastal Navigation Instructors to test and evaluate their teaching, sailing and navigational skills
+A three-day course for experienced Basic Cruising, Bareboat Cruising Instructors to test and evaluate their teaching, sailing and navigational skills

 The course evaluates candidates’ ability to handle challenging conditions and navigational situations during daytime and nighttime, as well as their interpersonal skills in a live-aboard environment.
 Candidates will live and sail aboard their assigned boats.

-Current U.S. Coast Guard license (includes Auxiliary Sail Endorsement)
+- Current U.S. Coast Guard license (includes Auxiliary Sail Endorsement) or be in the process of obtaining one

-***NEW*** SAFESPORT: Beginning on 1/1/2018.
-This program, developed by the US Olympic Committee, is required training for all Instructors.
+SAFESPORT: This program, developed by the US Olympic Committee, is required training for all Instructors.
 This requirement is also being put in place for other National Governing Bodies.
 This free online training course must be completed every 2 years.
 Instructor certification is not active unless SafeSport training has been completed.

 - Enter your US Sailing member number, if you need to find it click here: http://www1.ussailing.org/User/RecoverMemberId.aspx.